 Salesmen are responsible for making sales.
 These individuals are the backbone of every business, and they’re known for being competitive by nature.
 Making a sale or booking a demo is an adrenaline rush – a sense of accomplishment.

 Adding in salesmen competition has its advantages and disadvantages that need to be considered on a team-by-team basis.

 Advantages of a Salesman Competition

 Businesses need ways to motivate their employees to meet sales goals.
+Their OTE might not always be enough.
 Healthy competition can make salespeople push their limits, leave their comfort zones and advance in the field.
 The advantages of spiff in sales are: